sampsyo/ppl-intro/ppl.md

 [INCLUDE=code/roll4.wppl]
 ```

-Unsurprisingly, the distribution is flat except for the outcome 8, which is less likely.
+Unsurprisingly, the distribution is flat except for the outcome 8, which is less likely because only one 4-containing roll can produce that total.
+Outcomes like 2 and 12 have probability zero because they cannot occur when one of the dice comes up 4.

 What if, on the other hand, we don't get to see either of the dice, but someone told us that the total on the dice was 10.
 What does this tell us about the values of the dice themselves?
 We can encode this observation by conditioning on the outcome of the roll.